-My name is Jennifer Brokofsky and I am an Instruction Consultant with Saskatoon Public Schools.
+My name is Jennifer Brokofsky and I am the Coordinator of Mathematics for Saskatoon Public Schools.
 I am first and foremost a teacher who strives to learn alongside my students, and colleagues.
-I enjoy expanding my understanding in all areas of education but am particularly passionate about mathematics, science, and the transformational use of technology in and outside of our schools.
+I enjoy expanding my understanding in all areas of education but am particularly passionate about mathematics, science, in and outside of our schools.
 I believe that students are the heart of all we do, and the most important people in our learning environments.
 My job is always to facilitate their learning by creating the conditions for inquiry, and wonder.
 I look forward to connecting and collaborating with educators near and far who share my passion for learning and children.

 There are some great print and online resources out there for supporting students subitizing skills.
 I have highlighted some of them below along with a website you can visit for ideas on extending the learning beyond the book.

 Subitizing is the ability to instantly see how many in a small collection of items without counting.
 Dots on a die, shapes on a playing card, number of fingers held up on a hand, are all examples of subitizing in action.
 In order to subitize successfully students need to see the whole as a collection of objects as well as the individual units.
 Subitizing is considered to be a fundamental skill for supporting students understanding of number and ability to perform number operations.

 In the primary years students should be given regular and consistent opportunities to subitize in order to build their skills, improve number sense and lay the foundation for future mathematical learning.
 In kindergarten numbers to 5 should be focused on for instant recognition.
 Once students are familiar with familiar representations of 1 to 5, larger collections can be used to encourage students part-part-whole thinking.
 For example, on the card below students may instantly recognize a three and a four and then add the numbers together to know that there is a collection of seven dots on the card.